Framebuffers

 Like textures and buffers, framebuffers must be bound to a binding point with bindFramebuffer in order to be accessed by functions.
 Framebuffers have three binding points:

-There is a default framebuffer that is rasterized to the canvas.
+In other words, functions that modify what is being rendered (such as clear, drawElements, and drawArrays) will always modify the currently-bound DRAW_FRAMEBUFFER.
+There is a default framebuffer that is rendered to the canvas.
 When no framebuffer is explicitly attached to any of the framebuffer binding points, the default framebuffer is used.
+In order to use the default framebuffer, simply attach null to the desired binding point.

 gl.bindFramebuffer(gl.FRAMEBUFFER, framebuffer);